ramytarchichy/nag-a-ram/README.md

 [Trustpilot Anagram Challenge](https://followthewhiterabbit.trustpilot.com/cs/step3.html),
 but can be used for pretty much any anagram.

-If you didn't guess, it's called "**nag a ram**" because "nag a ram" is an anagram of the word "anagram".'
+If you didn't guess, it's called "**nag a ram**" because "nag a ram" is an anagram of the word "anagram".
 How meta...

 ## How it works